+The PROC GA statement invokes the GA procedure.
 The following options are used with the PROC GA statement.

 DATAn=SAS-data-set

 specifies a data set containing data required to specify the problem, where n is an integer from 1 to 5.
 The data set is read and variables created matching the variables of the data set.
 If the data set has more than one observation, then the newly created variables are vector arrays with the size equal to the number of observations.